cchitsiang/awesome-stars/README.md

 - [ianmiell/shutit](https://github.com/ianmiell/shutit) - Automation framework for programmers
 - [mantl/mantl](https://github.com/mantl/mantl) - Mantl is a modern platform for rapidly deploying globally distributed services
 - [josephmisiti/awesome-machine-learning](https://github.com/josephmisiti/awesome-machine-learning) - A curated list of awesome Machine Learning frameworks, libraries and software.
-- [locustio/locust](https://github.com/locustio/locust) - Scalable load testing tool written in Python
+- [locustio/locust](https://github.com/locustio/locust) - Write scalable load tests in plain Python 🚗💨
 - [rackspace-orchestration-templates/php-app-single](https://github.com/rackspace-orchestration-templates/php-app-single) - Rackspace Heat template that sets up a LAMP stack and optionally installs a PHP app with chef-solo
 - [yurtaev/python-zdata](https://github.com/yurtaev/python-zdata) - Zoho API integration for Python
 - [xlwings/xlwings](https://github.com/xlwings/xlwings) - xlwings is a Python library that makes it easy to call Python from Excel and vice versa.
 It works with Excel on Windows and macOS as well as with Google Sheets and Excel on the web.